Ernest Hemingway

 Literature

-In Our Time (1925)
+• In Our Time (1925)

-The Sun Also Rises (1926)
+• The Sun Also Rises (1926)

-A Farewell to Arms (1929)
+• A Farewell to Arms (1929)

-For Whom the Bell Tolls (1940)
+• For Whom the Bell Tolls (1940)

-The Old Man and the Sea (1952)
+• The Old Man and the Sea (1952)

 Novels

-The Sun Also Rises (1926)
+• The Sun Also Rises (1926)

-A Farewell to Arms (1929)
+• A Farewell to Arms (1929)

-For Whom the Bell Tolls (1940)
+• For Whom the Bell Tolls (1940)

 Novellas

-The Old Man and the Sea (1952)
+• The Old Man and the Sea (1952)

 Stories

-"Indian Camp" (1924)
+• "Indian Camp" (1924)

-"Big Two-Hearted River" (1925)
+• "Big Two-Hearted River" (1925)

-"The Three-Day Blow" (1925)
+• "The Three-Day Blow" (1925)

-"A Clean, Well-Lighted Place" (1926)
+• "A Clean, Well-Lighted Place" (1926)

 • "Hills Like White Elephants"(1927)

-"The Killers" (1927)
+• "The Killers" (1927)

-"The Snows of Kilimanjaro" (1936)
+• "The Snows of Kilimanjaro" (1936)

-"The Short Happy Life of Francis Macomber" (1936)
+• "The Short Happy Life of Francis Macomber" (1936)

 Story Collections

-In Our Time (1925)
+• In Our Time (1925)

-Mew Without Women (1927)
+• Mew Without Women (1927)

-Winner Take Nothing (1933)
+• Winner Take Nothing (1933)

 American Literature

-In Our Time (1925)
+• In Our Time (1925)

-The Sun Also Rises (1926)
+• The Sun Also Rises (1926)

-Mew Without Women (1927)
+• Mew Without Women (1927)

-A Farewell to Arms (1929)
+• A Farewell to Arms (1929)

-For Whom the Bell Tolls (1940)
+• For Whom the Bell Tolls (1940)

-The Old Man and the Sea (1952)
+• The Old Man and the Sea (1952)

 The great writer and what he never wrote

-Ernest Hemingway's works are seldom taught in university, one professor told me, because there is nothing to say about them.
-I suppose this means Hemingway's lean style, his attempts to describe life as experienced rather than as filtered through literary allusions, and his focus on behaviour and honour under pressure—as opposed to intellectual subtleties—leave little around which academics can spin theses.
+I suppose this means Hemingway's lean style, his descriptions of life as experienced rather than as filtered through literary allusions, and his focus on behaviour under pressure—as opposed to intellectual subtleties—leave little for academics to spin theses around.

-It's all so virile.
-Macho.
 His writing is often referred to as tersely descriptive with staccato, clipped dialogue and characters affecting tough masculinity.
-His style is called simple and deliberate, every word written as if carved in granite.
+His style is called simple and deliberate, every word written as if carved in place.

 For me, Hemingway is a phenomenologist (a term he probably would have disparaged).
-He experiences the world as it appears and feels, then writes about it in such a way as to have the reader experience it the same way—the surface sensation, the taste, the just-right view, the feel on the back of the neck, the urgency, the peace, the restless thoughts.
+He experiences the world as it appears and feels, then writes about it in such a way as to have the reader experience it the same way—the surface sensation, the taste, the just-right perspective, the feel on the back of the neck, the urgency, the hard-earned peace, the restless thoughts.
 All without seeming to make an effort to do so.
-It all goes down like a drink of water but you eventually realize you've been moved by a powerful liquor.
+It goes down like a drink of water but you eventually realize you've been moved by a powerful liquor.

 He's the master of forcing the reader to read between the lines, whether the reader wants to or not.
 In Death in the Afternoon, he notes: "If a writer of prose knows enough about what he is writing about, he may omit things that he knows and the reader, if the writer is writing truly enough, will have a feeling of those things as strongly as though the writer had stated them."

-Quirky stories changed everything
+Quirky stories

 He gained his early reputation though as a writer of short stories that appeared quirky and abrupt to readers then, but have been imitated ever since and now seem perfectly natural.
 His first widely available collection of stories was In Our Time (1925) published while he was a foreign correspondent in Paris.
-In retrospect the stories of In Our Time have been hailed as having changed American short story writing forever.
+In retrospect the stories of In Our Time have been hailed as having changed American short-story writing forever.

-Hemingway's first longer-form writing to be published was The Torrents of Spring (1926), a slender parody of Sherwood Anderson, once his idol and others of the "great race" of writers of the time.
+His first longer-form writing to be published was The Torrents of Spring (1926), a slender parody of Sherwood Anderson, once his idol, and others of the "great race" of writers of the time.
 He wrote the novella, supposedly in ten days, to get out of a publishing contract.
 Fitzgerald, a deft hand at satire himself, called the book a masterpiece but it's been mainly forgotten in light of Hemingway's greater works that followed.
 Today a reader of The Torrents of Spring would likely find parts quite funny but miss much of what was being parodied.

 The big works